 MSC Cruises has extended their temporary pause of US sailings through May 31, 2021.
 The decision will affect the schedules of three ships based in Florida: MSC Divina scheduled to sail from Port Canaveral, and MSC Meraviglia and MSC Armonia scheduled to sail from PortMiami.

 The cruise line restarted operation from Italy on January 24, 2021.
 They will restart operation from Greece on February 14, 2021.
 They will resume operation in Japan in April 2021.
+United Kingdom sailings for UK residents only will begin operation May 20, 2021.

 Paul Gauguin Cruises has suspended all cruises until June 5, 2021.